Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > Filter by **Category → Operation → ResultType** 🚀

-### Question #73
+### Question #56  💩💩💩

-HOTSPOT -

 You have a project in Azure DevOps that contains a release pipeline.

 The pipeline contains two stages named QA and Prod.
 QA deploys code to an Azure web app named webapp1.

 Prod deploys code to an Azure web app named webapp2.

-You need to ensure that code deployments to webapp2 are blocked if Azure Application Insights generates Failed requests alerts following the deployment of new code to webapp1.
+**You need to ensure that code deployments to webapp2 are blocked if Azure Application Insights generates Failed requests alerts following the deployment of new code to webapp1.**

 What should you do for each stage?
 To answer, select the appropriate options in the answer area.